 Use whatever you have around the house, and let it steep together for a few hours or up to a couple days, and you can have yourself a tasty beverage!
 We decided to use a white wine this go around, although red has typically been the base for traditional sangria.
 Perfect for a brunch or group of friends, sangria blanca should be on your “to drink” list this spring!

-We used: pineapple, lemons, limes, oranges and blackberries.
+- Combination of any fruit, pineapple, lemons, limes, oranges and blackberries.

-Let sit for about 1 hour, then top with ice in the pitcher, if there is room, or place ice in glasses, and serve.
-Salud!Follow my blog with Bloglovin
+Let sit for 1 hour, then top with ice in the pitcher.
+If there isn't room in the pitcher, place ice in glasses and serve.